raravena80/zulia/combine_lists/README.md

 # combine_lists

 The problem is basically combine two sorted lists.
+Using brute force approach without using Ruby sort or helper library.

 Solutions are in Ruby: